Green Card Electrical Inspector Jobs

 How is green card sponsorship different from H-1B for an Electrical Inspector?

 Green card sponsorship through PERM and I-140 leads to permanent residency, not a temporary status.
-Unlike H-1B, EB-3 sponsorship has no annual lottery and most countries of birth face no significant priority date backlog at the EB-3 level, making it a more predictable path.
+Unlike H-1B visa, EB-3 sponsorship has no annual lottery and most countries of birth face no significant priority date backlog at the EB-3 level, making it a more predictable path.
 The tradeoff is a longer overall timeline, typically two to four years from PERM filing to a green card for applicants outside high-demand birth countries.

 What licenses or certifications strengthen a green card sponsorship case for this role?